RobTillaart/TM1637_RT/README.md

 - **void displayClear()** writes spaces to all positions, effectively clearing the display.
 - **void setBrightness(uint8_t b)** brightness = 0 ..
 7 default = 3.
 - **uint8_t getBrightness()** returns value set.
+- **uint8_t keyscan(void)** scan keyboard once and return result.

+displayRaw() can display multiple decimal points, by setting the high bit (0x80) in each character for which you wish to have a decimal lit.
+Or you can use the pointPos argument to light just one decimal at that position.

+displayRaw() can display some of the alphabet as follows:
+    space (blank) is 0x10
+    - (blank) is 0x11
+    a-f are coded as 0x0a-0x0f
+    g-z are coded as 0x12-0x25

+So "hello " is coded as 0x13, 0x0e, 0x17, 0x17, 0x1a, 0x10

 ### Tuning function